We are often asked, how do I check if my WordPress site has been hacked?

-You need to connect to your WordPress site using a FTP client.
+To find the files, you need to connect to your WordPress site using an FTP client.
 The most common place where you will find malicious files and scripts is the /wp-content/ folder.

 7. Your Website is Often Slow or Unresponsive

 Any such activity will make your website slow, unresponsive, and unavailable.
-You will need to check your server logs to see which ips are making too many requests and block them, but that may not fix the problem if there are too many or if the hackers change IP addresses.
+You can check your server logs to see which IPs are making too many requests and block them, but that may not fix the problem if there are too many or if the hackers change IP addresses.

 It is also possible that your WordPress site is just slow and not hacked.
-In that case, you need to follow our guide to boost WordPress speed and performance.
+In that case, you should follow our guide to boost WordPress speed and performance.

 8. Unusual Activity in Server Logs

 Server logs are plain text files stored on your web server.
 These files keep record of all errors occurring on your server as well as all your internet traffic.

 You can access them from your WordPress hosting account’s cPanel dashboard under Statistics.

 These server logs can help you understand what’s going on when your WordPress site is under attack.